NilsKintscher/ALFA.jl/docs/src/examples/example_02.md

 # Example 2: Colored overlapping smoother for graphene

-In here we use the aLFA framework to analyze a 4 color overlap smoother for the tight-binding Hamiltonian of graphene.
+In here we use the ALFA framework to analyze a 4 color overlap smoother for the tight-binding Hamiltonian of graphene.

-It corresponds to section 6.1 of [1] Kahl, K., Kintscher, N. Automated local Fourier analysis (aLFA).
+It corresponds to section 6.1 of [1] Kahl, K., Kintscher, N. Automated local Fourier analysis (ALFA).
 Bit Numer Math (2020). <https://doi.org/10.1007/s10543-019-00797-w>.

 ## Definition of the operators
 ```@example ex2; continued = true
-using alfa
+using ALFA
 using LinearAlgebra
 using Plots
 ```